joseeden/All-Things-Docker-and-Kubernetes/lab13_Big_Project_Part1_Production_Workflow/README.md

 ## Time to Go DEV

-We'll start with working on the our code and deploy it inside a container in a development (DEV) environment.
+We'll now start working on the code and deploy it inside a container in a development (DEV) environment.
 After that, we'll run simple tests on the environment.

 <details><summary> Click me to read more! </summary>